(Under 12m2) Specification

 Check out some of the garden rooms we’ve done in our Garden Room Brochure

 Well, folks, this has covered pretty much everything that separates a Summerhouse compared to a Garden Room.
-If your budget is above £13,000.00 or so, and you’re looking for all-year-round use, then the Garden Room is the one for you.
+If you’re looking for all-year-round use, then the Garden Room is the one for you.

-If you think, having read this article, that either the Summerhouse or the Garden Room is the one for you, please book in to speak to one of our Sales Consultants here: Book Appointment – Gillies & Mackay
+If you think, having read this article, that either of our Garden Room ranges is what you’re looking for, please book in to speak to one of our Sales Consultants here: Book Appointment – Gillies & Mackay

 Still not quite ready to book an appointment yet?
 Download our brochures here to get an even more detailed flavour of what’s what.
 Download Our Price Lists – Gillies & Mackay